Aaron-Bopp/TIM/40_Evergreens/Only categorize as much as your data requires.md

 [[Organization systems are not mutually exclusive]], do not confine yourself to one [[system of thought]].
 When you start to feel [[friction]], trust that feeling: [[Friction is a hindrance to learning]]

-Over-organization will just lead to incorrect categorization: [[Prioritize organization over categorization to avoid cognitive bias]]
+Over-organization will just lead to incorrect categorization: [[Prioritize organization over categorization]]

 - [[How I outlined my brain (literally just use all of the organization techniques at once)]]